 Discovery and tracking

-IPAM aids in collecting significant data to maintain an accurate and up-to-date view of the IP address space, including which addresses are in use, who is using them, and the purpose of the specific usage.
+IPAM helps in collecting significant data to maintain an accurate and up-to-date view of the IP address space, including which addresses are in use, who is using them, and the purpose of the specific usage.

 Allocation and classification